6 Things To Do in Lunenburg, Canada

 St. John’s Anglican Church.
 Photo by Rene Cizio

 • St. John’s Anglican Church is a large, black-and-white wooden Carpenter Gothic-style church in the heart of Lunenburg.
-Built in 1754, it is the second oldest Protestant church in Canada, after Christ Church Cathedral in Halifax.
+Built in 1754, it is Canada’s second oldest Protestant church, after Christ Church Cathedral in Halifax.

 • St. Norbert’s Roman Catholic Church is a simple white building with a bell tower.
 Built in 1840, it’s the oldest Roman Catholic church in Lunenburg.